sammilucia/cyberpunk-ultra-plus/README.md

 Please feel free to pitch in!
 I don't know LUA or ImGui and have limited time, so help is wonderful.
 This is a proof of concept.

+## Done

 ## To Do
-- Put all feature / distance / etc. tabs onto one page
+- Enable no-ray/path tracing mode

+## Done
 - Saving of Ultra+'s mode (RTPT, PT20, samples, etc...)
 - Enable RTPT option (including changing the engine's ray tracing mode in real-time)
-- Enable no-ray/path tracing mode
 - Add streaming options (? vanilla, medium, high)
+- Separate settings into separate file(s)
 - Remove options that are confusing or don't add any value
-- Separate settings into separate file(s)
+- Put all feature / distance / etc. tabs onto one page

 ## Where to find me